 QA: Ron Howard on Hanging With Jay-Z, ‘Arrested Development‘ Revamp

-What‘s intriguing approximately Vanessa is that she‘s the film‘s narrator, yet a highly untrustworthy one.
+What‘s intriguing about Vanessa is that she‘s the film‘s narrator, but a highly untrustworthy one.

 Yeah, totally.
-I think that Vanessa, she’s kind of separate from the movie in a weird way, which might work for some people & not [for others].
-‘Cause she’s not necessarily an omniscient perspective as being wise & understanding things.
-That’s what made it pleasant for me.
+I think that Vanessa, she’s kind of separate from the movie in a weird way, which might work for some people and not [for others].
+‘Cause she’s not necessarily an omniscient perspective as being wise and understanding things.
+That’s what made it fun for me.
 In a way, even though I’m intertwined in the story, it’s kind of like she’s going against everyone else.
 She’s not supposed to be there.
-She should be out of the house & doing her own thing.
-But the story’s going on, & Vanessa’s there eating snacks.
+She should be out of the house and doing her own thing.
+But the story’s going on, and Vanessa’s there eating snacks.
 It’s like, “What the fuck are you doing here, man?”
 I thought she was fun.
-She’s very whip-smart & very bitter.
+She’s very whip-smart and very bitter.
 And at the time I could relate to that.
-So it was a satisfactory role to do.
+So it was a good role to do.

 You did play a prostitute in Cedar Rapids.

 There were definitely similar qualities [between myself and her] in terms of when I’m trying to act cool.
 Not that I use people – especially not for sex or money.